GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 Your maximum pool of luck increases by 2.
 You learn a language of your choice.
 You gain training in a weapon of your choice.
-You gain an advantage of your choice.
+You gain an edge of your choice.

 #### Splash
 If you splash rogue as a member of another class, you gain the following: